kvnvkumar/performance-test-gatling-demo/README.md

 1. client side objects caching need to be implemented
 2. Each Request URL doing redirecting and need to understand the requirement of this implementation
-3. There is no test data available in Application and without that can't provide the baseline details.
+3. To understand baseline application performance atleast we should have minimum test data in the application under test.